This page is subject to

 to say the Regional Manager had visited the Cemetery and agreed they

-would erect a new Gallipoli style engraved headstone.
+would erect a new Gallipoli style engraved Tablet together with a

-This would be placed amongs`t the green chippings, which prevents disturbance
+The Tablet would be placed amongst`t the green chippings, which prevents

 They would make sure it was visited every 2 years, as per their maintenance